rmroberts/5443-Big-Data-Roberts/FileFormats/writeup.md

 | xml  | 2.3GB | 82MB |  96%  | 75MB |  97%  |
 | yml  | 771MB | 52MB |  93%  | 61MB |  92%  |
 | json | 814MB | 54MB |  93%  | 63MB |  92%  |
 XML has the highest compression ratio.
+This is probably because it has by far the most repeated strings (e.g. <column name= ... </column>), which can be reduced to a reference to the previous identical string.